 - City, State or Postal Code

-We encourage users to include as much address related information on their upload file as possible, including: Address ID, Address 2, and Postal Code.
+We encourage users to include as much address related information on their upload file as possible, including: Individual ID, Address ID, Address 2, and Postal Code.

 Before a user can upload a file, they should ensure that their file is either Comma-Separated Value (CSV) files or Tab Delimited files.
 A Comma-Separated Value (CSV) File is a simple file format used to store tabular data, such as a spreadsheet or database.
 A CSV file, as its name states, is created by adding commas to separate the data.
 View a sample CSV file.
 CSV files can be created in Excel by saving the table and changing the 'Save as Type' to CSV (Comma Delimited).
 A Tab Delimited File is, also, a simple text format for storing data in a tabular structure, such as a spreadsheet or database.
 This type of file is created by adding tabs between data fields.
 View a Tab Delimited file.
 Tab Delimited files can be created in Excel by saving the table and changing the 'Save as Type' to Text (tab delimited).